STEELISI/SENMO/README.md

 You may also run into some issues while installing the "pyenchant" package if enchant library is missing in the machine.
 Some useful links for fixing these issues are: [link-1](https://pyenchant.github.io/pyenchant/install.html),[link-2](https://github.com/pyenchant/pyenchant/issues/164) and [link-3](https://stackoverflow.com/questions/29381919/importerror-the-enchant-c-library-was-not-found-please-install-it-via-your-o).

 ## Data
-We store the dataset we use for training and testing the model in `./data/`.
+We store the datasets that we use for training and testing the model in `./data/`.
 Specifically, inside `./data/`, we have `./data/train_orig.csv` or training set to fine-tune BERT and `./data/test_orig.csv` or testing set to evaluate the trained model.

 ## Preprocessing